 (III) Still on the topic of grandparents around, we also tested flying them to Geneva and travelling together to Chamonix for another ski trip with baby.
 We found it was truly too complicated for them to entertain too many hours in the snow our energetic offsprings.
 And that our skiing hours ended up in very late mornings and not enough après skiing.
 Otherwise though great for all parties!

 (IV) Another holiday we loved, bespoke and luxurious, was in in Courchevel 1650.
 We swear that’s not just a playground for rich and famous but also sensible luxury options for hotels and food, a dedicated article in here.
 We found the creche great as long as booked and paid in advance and French ski school for kiddies international and fun.

 Have you checked our article on ski with toddler?
+Or handy packing list for skiing with baby/ toddler & another child?
 What else would you like to hear about on the topic of ski with baby?